gridsusc/mindspark-10-team-Renaissaince/README.md

 Instruction:
   1. We cannot upload our saved model for image classification due to size limit.
 Please run emotion_recog.ipynb file first and save the model xcep.h5
+     We provide a Google Drive link for the model: https://drive.google.com/file/d/1hNq1qsNgjeD1G9fDgGtFIhcGGKA_ChGZ/view?usp=sharing
-  2. To run the web application, open a terminal/cmd in this folder and run "streamlit run deplo.py"
+  3. To run the web application, open a terminal/cmd in this folder and run "streamlit run deplo.py"
-  3. Please check the required libraries for the web application in requirement.txt
+  4. Please check the required libraries for the web application in requirement.txt